realworldocaml/book/book/concurrent-programming/README.md

   "Caught by monitor Tcp.close_sock_on_error"))
 [1]
 ```

+Note that in the above, we needed the double-dash to make it clear
+that the flags were arguments to `search.exe`, not to `dune`.

 As you can see, we got a "Connection refused" failure, which ends the entire
 program, even though one of the two queries would have gone through